 Living in a cold climate cold is a constant challenge in the garden.
-We share many methods about how we survive blizzards and protect plants from early frost.
-In this blog post, we wanted to especially address the cold spring challenge in the garden.
+We share many methods about how we survive blizzards and protect plants from frost.
+In this blog article, we want to particularly address the cold spring challenge in the garden.

-We find if we get en early healthy start to the growing season, we get a much better harvest.
+We find if we get an early start to the growing season, we prolong it and get a much better harvest.
 It is worth investing a bit upfront to get more at the end.
+Why is that?

 Cover with a frost blanket

-A frost blanket is my constant companion in the spring garden.
+A frost blanket is our constant companion in the spring garden.
 We have several of them and use them all throughout the planting season.
-Some I have cut into smaller pieces, so I can wrap an individual plant.
+Some we have cut into smaller pieces, so we can wrap an individual plant.

-Most of our cold-sensitive plants are covered all the time till the danger of frost is completely over.
+Most of our cold-sensitive plants are covered all the time till the risk of frost is completely over.
 That’s the beauty of a frost blanket, that it can be left on all day.

 Build a row tunnel

 Row tunnels act like little greenhouses that protect a row or a raised garden bed.
-We cut 1/2 in PVC pipe into 7-foot lengths, inserted a 1 1/2 foot rebar on each end, and pushed them into the ground.
+We cut 1/2” PEX pipe into 7-foot lengths, inserted a 1 1/2 foot long rebar on each end, and pushed them into the ground.
 If the ground is too hard, then the rebar can be hammered into the ground first, and then put the pipes unto them.
-Then we attached the plastic to boards and put it over the PVC pipes.
+Then we attached the plastic to boards and put it over the pipes.

 Build a greenhouse